 Aadhaar Card: You need to have an Aadhaar Card if you’re willing to apply for JEE Main.
 You will have to fill in your Aadhaar Card number in the application form.
 If you do not have an Aadhaar Card, you won’t be eligible to apply for JEE Main.

-Number of Attempts: Maximum number of attempts that you can take for clearing the JEE Main exam is 3.
+Number of Attempts: The maximum number of attempts that you can take for clearing the JEE Main exam is 3.

 b)You can likewise apply in case you’re showing up in class 12 board examination or any other equivalent qualifying examination in 2019 and have no less than 5 subjects including Physics, Chemistry, and Mathematics.